pabloariasal/pabloariasal.github.io/_drafts/non-local-initialization.md

 ```

 This program is ill-formed.
 It may print `14` or `0` (all static variables
-are at least zero-initialized during static initialization stage),
+are at least zero-initialized during static initialization),
 depending if the dynamic initialization of `A` happens before `B` or not.

 Note that this problem can only happen during the dynamic initialization